ldpliu/egent/README.md

 If you want to start a new task, make sure you are in the `Agent` mode, then:

 1. Type `Follow @start.md`, this will tell the agent to consume the context first.
 2. Type the task description, it could be a short sentence if there is a task template for it.
-For example: "Tiny refactor import-controller" or "Hive API Upgrade for train 27".
-It could also be very detailed if it's a new task that agent never done before.
+   - For examples: `Tiny refactor import-controller` or `Hive API Upgrade for train 27`.
+   - It could also be very detailed if it's a new task that agent never done before.
 3. The agent will use `current-task.md` to record the task plan, progress, result, and it's reflection.

 ## FAQ